djberg96/dbi-dbrc/README.md

 ## Description
-This is a supplement to the dbi library, allowing you to avoid hard-coding passwords in your programs that make database connections.
-It can also be used as a general password storage mechanism for other types of connections, e.g. ssh, ftp, etc.
+This is essentially a database connection configuration library, allowing you to avoid hard-coding passwords in your programs, and store other generalized information, when making database connections.

+It can also be used as a general password storage manager for other types of connections, e.g. ssh, ftp, etc.

+The name was originally based on the old DBI library (which in turn was based on the Perl library of the same name), and was originally meant as a supplement to that library.
+The DBI library is now defunct, but it not necessary to use this library.
+But, that explains why there's an outer "DBI" namespace module.

 ## Requirements
+* gpgme - For GPG encrypted files (which you should be doing).

-For most platforms there are no additional requirements.
-However, for MS Windows there are these additional requirements:
+For MS Windows there are these additional requirements:

 * sys-admin
 * win32-file-attributes